HashmatShadab/APR/README.md

 ![main figure](images/Algo.png)

-The Algorithm describes the training mechanism for training surrogate autoencoders.
-The equations in the above algorithm are mentioned in the paper.
+The Algorithm describes *Adversarial Pixel Restoration* for training surrogate model.
+The equations in the above algorithm are available in the paper.

 ## Contents
 1) [Contributions](#Contributions)